-Adolphine Vigeveno was born in Amsterdam on February 23, 1899 into a highly assimilated Jewish family.
+Adolphine Vigeveno was born in Amsterdam on February 23, 1899, into a highly assimilated Jewish family.
 She was the only daughter of Gabriël Vigeveno, a businessman of Italian descent, and Henriëtte Goudstikker, a sister of the famous antique collector Jacques Goudstikker, who was of Dutch-Jewish descent.
 Adolphine, or Phine as she was called, had two brothers, José and James.
-After attending the elitist gymnasium, Adolphine started to study Dutch Language at the University of Amsterdam, but soon switched to law.
+After attending the elitist gymnasium [high school], Adolphine began to study Dutch language at the University of Amsterdam, but soon switched to law.
 Adolphine, however, spent most of her time in college at the union for women students and at the Nederlandse Zionistische Studenten Organisatie, the student branch of the Dutch Zionist organization.
-She became engaged before graduating, left the university and in 1922 she married Felix Schwimmer, a businessman of Austrian-Hungarian descent who was ten years her senior.
+She became engaged before graduating, left the university, and in 1922 she married Felix Schwimmer, a businessman of Austrian-Hungarian descent who was ten years her senior.
 They had three children, two boys and a girl.